political-analysis/breitbart/README.md

    In each case record the explanation for the categorization (e.g., verified by an independent, credible source, refuted by an independent, credible source, etc.)

-Data analysis methodology remains to be fleshed out.
+Data analysis methodology will be to give a count of the number of headlines in each of the categories.

 The foregoing data should tell us how accurate Breitbart headlines typically are.
 In addition, we should develop a running log of all known false statements Breitbart has made.